pnpnpn/dna2vec/docs/index.md

-Implementation and data are available at <https://github.com/pnpnpn/dna2vec>
+Implementation of dna2vec and data are available at <https://github.com/pnpnpn/dna2vec>